bobagit/library-odin/README.md

 # Odin Project - Library / Book Project

-I modeled this project on the design and layout of a local library in an attempt to really thnk of this as a (very simple) "real world" project.
-I nearly finished it, but ran into looping bugs near the end and in general, I was not happy with the code organization or structure.
+I used the [Berkeley Public Library's website](https://www.berkeleypubliclibrary.org/) for the design.
+I wrote out the code for this project and nearly finished it, but ran into looping bugs near the end.
+I decided to completely rewrite it after some study.

-I started reading David Flanagan's *JavaScript: The Definitive Guide, 7th Edition*, and focused on chapter 15 (events and propagation).
+I started reading David Flanagan's (*JavaScript: The Definitive Guide, 7th Edition*)[https://learning.oreilly.com/library/view/javascript-the-definitive/9781491952016/], focusing on chapter 15 that covers events and propagation.
 I also reviewed [MDN's Introduction to Events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events).
 After three days of struggling with the same looping bugs, I finally decided it would be worth it to review submitted Odin project code.
 I made a point to really study the code and look up everything I didn't understand, and not just paste in segments.
 In particular, [Gkuzin13](https://github.com/Gkuzin13/book-library) was the project that made most sense to me, and is ultimately what got me over the hump — thank you!

 ## What I Learned
 1. Better code organization